Natural Ways to Combat the Cold and Flu Season

 Reduce stress.
 Stress hormones like cortisol can weaken your immunity and make you vulnerable to germs and viruses.
 Try to find stress reduction techniques that work for you, such as meditation, listening to music, yoga, etc.

 Use a steam room.
-While you may be familiar with some or all of the preventive treatments listed above, using a steam room may strike you as an usual way to fight colds and flus.
+While you may be familiar with some or all of the preventive treatments listed above, using a steam room may strike you as an unusual way to potentially help fight colds and flus.
 But once you learn the mechanisms of steam and intermittent hyperthermia, you’ll realize just how much it may help you maintain optimal health on a number of levels.

 SIX WAYS STEAM ROOMS May HELP Ward Off COLDS & FLU